-- Reprovision My Card Launches MyID Desktop with the Reprovision My Card workflow, allowing you to reprovision your own card. - See the Reprovisioning cards section in the Operator's Guide. - Request My ID Launches MyID Desktop with the Request My ID workflow, allowing you to request a mobile ID or mobile identity document for your own mobile device.
-See the Requesting a mobile ID for your own mobile device section in the Mobile Identity Management guide and the Requesting a mobile identity document for your own mobile device section in the Mobile Identity Documents guide. - Reset My PIN Launches the Self-Service App with the Reset My PIN operation, allowing you to reset the PIN of your issued device. - See the Self-Service App features section in the Self-Service App guide. - Update My Device Launches the Self-Service App with the Update My Device operation, allowing you to update your issued device. - See the Self-Service App features section in the Self-Service App guide. - Upload PFX Certificates Launches MyID Desktop with the Upload PFX Certificates workflow, allowing you to upload certificates that have not been issued from a CA using MyID.
+- Reprovision My Card Launches MyID Desktop with the Reprovision My Card workflow, allowing you to reprovision your own card. - See the Reprovisioning cards section in the Operator's Guide. - Request My ID Launches MyID Desktop with the Request My ID workflow, allowing you to request a mobile ID or mobile identity document for your own mobile device. - See the Requesting a mobile ID for your own mobile device section in the Mobile Identity Management guide and the Requesting a mobile identity document for your own mobile device section in the Mobile Identity Documents guide. - Reset My PIN Launches the Self-Service App or the MyID Client for Windows with the Reset My PIN operation, allowing you to reset the PIN of your issued device. - See the Self-Service App features section in the Self-Service App guide or the Resetting your PIN section in the MyID Client for Windows guide. - Update My Device Launches the Self-Service App or the MyID App for Windows with the Update My Device operation, allowing you to update your issued device. - See the Self-Service App features section in the Self-Service App guide or the Updating your device section in the MyID Client for Windows guide. - Upload PFX Certificates Launches MyID Desktop with the Upload PFX Certificates workflow, allowing you to upload certificates that have not been issued from a CA using MyID.